redisson/redisson/docs/configuration.md

 Defines the maximum amount of time in milliseconds that transmitted data may remain unacknowledged or buffered data may remain untransmitted (due to zero window size) before TCP will forcibly close the connection.
 A 0 value means use the system's default setting.

+This setting is applied only to Epoll and IoUring transport.

 **tcpNoDelay**

 Default value: `true`